jgraham0325/land-register-api-docs/docs/api-documentation/V1.1/index.md

 Retrieves a list of works which have had changes within a defined time period.
 This allows external integrators to provide a start and end date or the number of previous minutes to poll Street Manager for changes and use the results to retrieve further information from the works or reporting API.
 {: .govuk-body}

+#### Polling-search
+{: .govuk-heading-s}

+<code>POST /permits/search</code>

+Retrieves further information for the works provided in the request.
+This allows external integrators to retrieve additional information for the works returned by the <code>GET /works/updates</code> endpoint.
+{: .govuk-body}

 ### **Work API**